rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 > primitives to use, and it takes care of the details."

 This description might be a bit cryptic and it is best to see it at work to understand it.
-Basically, in the _grammar of graphics_ developers add layers of components to the plot such as grid, axis, data, title, subtitle to form the final graphics.
+Basically, in the _grammar of graphics_ developers add layers of components such as grid, axis, data, title, subtitle and also graphical primitives such as _bar plot_, _box plot_, to form the final graphics.

 In order to make a plot, we use the 'ggplot' function to the dataset.
 In R, this would be written as ```ggplot(<dataset>, ...)```.
 In Galaaz, use either ```R.ggplot(<dataset>, ...)```,